Hope Women’s Centers exists to encourage and equip women and men to make informed decisions regarding unplanned pregnancies.

 Introduction To Volunteering

-Each quarter, we host a seminar that introduces what it means to serve as a volunteer at Hope Women’s Centers.
+Each quarter, we host a seminar at our Fort Lauderdale Medical Center that introduces what it means to serve as a volunteer at Hope Women’s Centers.

-The purpose of this orientation is to give a broad overview of our ministry and our mission to those individuals who want to know more about our work!
+The purpose of this orientation is to give a broad overview of our ministry and our mission to those men and women who want to know more about our work!

 Session 1 will be covered in the introductory seminar.
 Afterwards, each candidate will meet with our Client Services Director and schedule their “next steps”, according to their interest.

-There are so many ways to serve in the centers for those who can make a weekly commitment of serving a 4-hour shift:
+There are so many ways for women and men to serve in the centers for those who can make a weekly commitment of serving a 4-hour shift:

 - Client advocates